servalproject/serval-tools/doc/sp-mktags.md

 =========

-Generates **tags** and **cscope.out** index files in the root directory of the current Git repository.
+Generates **tags** and **cscope.out** index files in the root directory of the Git repository containing the given path (default current working directory).
 These indices make navigating C and Java source code very easy in Vim and other editors that support ctags and cscope.
-For more
+For more information:
-information:

     sp-mktags --help

-If the **`--all`** option is given, then sp-mktags finds the current outermost enclosing Git repository, and generates *tags* and *cscope.out* files in its root directory and the root directories of all its submodules.
+If the **`--all`** option is given, then sp-mktags finds the outermost enclosing Git repository, and generates *tags* and *cscope.out* files in its root directory and in the root directories of all its submodules.

-If the `ndk-build` executable is found in the current `$PATH` and if a `project.properties` file is found in an enclosing directory and it contains a `target=` line, then sp-mktags includes the header files of the configured target Android NDK API in the *tags* and *cscope.out* files of any repository that contains at least one C header or source file.
+In each Git repository, `sp-mktags` invokes the [sp-ndk-prefix](./sp-ndk-prefix.md) utility to detect whether the repo is a submodule of an Android project, and if so, includes all the NDK header files for the project's target ABI in the generated tags.

 The following script in your personal bin directory will work regardless of whether your current working directory is within a Serval Git repository: